Kansas bill on trans athletes advances amid misogyny charges

 “Have we — men — given away our manpower to the snowflakes?
 Are we going to allow someone to carry around our manhood in their fanny pack or in their purse?”
 Peck said.
 “Are there no longer any alpha males who will stand and defend our young ladies, our wives, our daughters, our granddaughters, our neighbors’ wives, daughters, and granddaughters?”

 Kelly stopped short Wednesday of promising to veto the Kansas measure if it passes.
-However, she pointed to a past executive order on LGBTQ rights as signaling her position.
+She pointed to a past executive order on LGBTQ rights as signaling her position.
 A day after taking office in 2019, Kelly prohibited discrimination based on sexual orientation or gender identity in state hiring or employment decisions.

 “We know from lots of experience in other states that when you implement these kinds of regressive social policies that you significantly decrease the ability to attract businesses here,” Kelly said.
 “Businesses want us to be inclusive.”